The University’s Sustainable Waste Management Strategy

 Some examples of how are we going to achieve this target?

-- Implement pilot Green Impact Excellence project with office cleaning staff; to increase office recycling rates amongst staff and increase education and understanding amongst cleaners.
-Extend across campus if successful.
+- Expand successful pilot Green Impact Excellence project with office cleaning staff; to increase office recycling rates amongst staff and increase education and understanding amongst cleaners.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.